-Ali Alnaser Nidhal Guessoum Nasser Hamdan Mohammad Islam Asad Hasan Jaidi Tariq Majeed Said Sakhi Yousef Salamin Raza Syed
+Ali Alnaser (on sabbatical AY 2011-2012) Sami El-Khatib Nidhal Guessoum Nasser Hamdan Mohammad Islam (on leave AY 2011-2012) Asad Hasan Jaidi Amer Lahamer Tariq Majeed Said Sakhi Yousef Salamin (on sabbatical Fall 2011) Raza Syed

 The central aim of the Department of Physics is to provide students of engineering and other applied sciences with a solid grounding in physics, which is essential for progress in their respective fields of study, and to contribute to the Bachelor of Science in Environmental Sciences program.
 The department also offers courses on conceptual physics and astronomy as general science education requirements.